jido/Quantity/README.md

 * Numbers from _0_ to _999,999,999_
 * Infinity has all bits set except for sign
 * Negative quantities stored using two's complement
-* Sign bit only indicates an invalid quantity (NaN)
+* If only the sign bit is set it indicates an invalid quantity (NaN)
 * Decimal digits are stored in groups of three digits from **000** to **999**
 * The _extension_ bit allows to represent quantities from a billion onwards as described below